A1-Road/A1ID-PoC/README.md

 The license for this PoC is not fully determined yet; see the LICENSE file or consult the PM.
 This repository is a PoC, so code stability is not guaranteed for production usage.
 For questions: open an Issue or contact the PM directly.
 Thank you for contributing to the A1ID PoC.
-Let’s keep a consistent Node version, use the recommended linting/formatting, and rely on GitHub Actions to maintA1n code quality and reduce friction among developers A, B, C, and PM.
+Let’s keep a consistent Node version, use the recommended linting/formatting, and rely on GitHub Actions to maintain code quality and reduce friction among developers A, B, C, and PM.
 Good luck!